Adult Attachment Styles and Recurring Relationship Problems

 • Ambivalent: You fear and often worry about being abandoned.
 You are anxious and have a hard time coping when you’re emotionally triggered.
 You feel like a victim.

-• Unresolved/Disorganized: You struggle to function, control your emotions and may dissociate or “space out.”
+• Unresolved/Disorganized: You struggle to function, control your emotions and may dissociate or space out.

-© Copyright 2009.
-All Rights Reserved.
-Permission to publish granted to GoodTherapy.org.
-The following article was solely written and edited by the author named above.
-The views and opinions expressed are not necessarily shared by GoodTherapy.org.
-Questions or concerns about the following article can be directed to the author or posted as a comment to this blog entry
+The preceding article was solely written by the author named above.
+Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
+Questions or concerns about the preceding article can be directed to the author or posted as a comment below.

 Great article Lisa!